 from one Illinois institution to another.
 Both a general education core

 curriculum and a lower-division major recommendation course listing have been

 developed.
 For more information, visit the IAI website.

 Transfer Times is published in February and October of each year and provides information on admissions, campus events, scholarship information, program majors, and more fun stuff!
 The publication is distributed to 2-year/community colleges in a particular state and features area colleges and universities.

-Morton College's University Day, will take place on March 4, 2015.
-This event allows students to talk to college and university admissions representatives and apply on-site.
+Morton College's University Day, which takes place during the Spring term, allows students to talk to college and university admissions representatives and apply on-site.
 The 2016 University Day took place on March 2.

 Often, participating institutions agree to waive application fees, which makes University Day a great opportunity for students wishing to pursue their educational goals beyond Morton College.
 Interested students must bring official transcripts at the time of application.
 Morton College students attending University Day are eligible to obtain an official transcript at no cost.

-The following institutions are offering on-site admissions on University Day:
+The following institutions offered on-site admissions on University Day 2016:

 The annual Private Colleges and Universities Fair (PICU), allows students to learn about their transfer options and meet admissions representatives from colleges and universities across Illinois.
 The 2016 PICU Fair took place on April 6.